 - More efficient resource allocation

-The change particularly addresses the problematic inverted duty scenario where raw materials faced higher taxation than finished fertilizers, leading to refund delays and operational inefficiencies.
+The change has particularly addressed the problematic inverted duty scenario where raw materials faced higher taxation than finished fertilizers, leading to refund delays and operational inefficiencies.

 Consumer benefits